imatic/data-bundle/Resources/doc/AccessingData/ResultIterator.rst

 ResultIterator
 ==============

-Result iterator is used to iterate over big amount of results of query objects using pagination.
-As it's use is not very nice directly, check ``ResultIteratorFactory`` documentation for specific driver on how to create it.
-It implements ``Iterator`` and ``Countable`` interfaces, so you can use it in foreach.
+Result iterator is used to iterate over large amounts of results coming from query objects using pagination.
+As it's direct use is not very convenient, check ``ResultIteratorFactory`` documentation for specific driver on how to create it.
+It implements ``Iterator`` and ``Countable`` interfaces, so it can be used in foreach.

 Example of using iterator on arbitrary amount of users to send emails
 ---------------------------------------------------------------------